Club: BSC Young Boys | Opening: 2005 | Capacity: 32,000 seats

 There are a few hotels in the area around Stade de Suisse.
 Novotel Bern Expo and Hotel Restaurant Jardin are closest, get good reviews, but also come in the higher price categories.
 Hotel Alpenblick and Hotel Waldhorn are alternatives that are a little cheaper, but also somewhat further away.
 Hotel Pension Marthahaus seems one of the best deals in the area and is also at walking distance.

-Tickets are generally also available at the gates of the stadium on the day of the match.
-As Young Boys’ attendances are among the highest in the league, it may sell out the occasional high-profile match.
+Tickets are also available at the ticket windows of the stadium from 90 minutes before the start of the match.
+Young Boys’ attendances are among the highest in the league, and while it doesn’t often sell out a match, booking in advance is recommended for the Basel home match.

-Ticket prices range from CHF 35.00 for a seat behind the goal to CHF 70.00 for a seat at the main stand.
+Ticket prices range from CHF 25.00 for a general admission seat behind the goal to CHF 90.00 for the best seats at the main stand.
 For more information call +41 31 344 88 77 or email firstname.lastname@example.org.

 Stade de Suisse offers guided stadium tours that last about 45 minutes.